Parks and Amusements Built By Railroads

 The interurban line didn't fare much better; it too was abandoned in 1930.

 Of course, if there's an attraction that already exists, it also made sense to build a way to get to it.
 Such was the case for the Hummelstown & Campbelltown Street Railway, which connected its namesake cities with Derry Church, PA.
 Derry Church would later be known as Hershey, PA, named after Hershey Chocolate.
 Milton Hershey, the founder of the chocolate factory, sponsored the development of the trolley line to allow his factory to grow.
 The trolley line would connect to others that would provide a link to Harrisburg, PA.
 As the factory grew, so did the railway line, and so did Hershey.
 In what might be the most successful theme park on this list, in 1923, Hersheypark was built as a direct result of the success of Hershey Chocolate.
 Today it is a major amusement park with one of the most impressive Roller Coaster collections in the country.

 |Great Bear Roller Coaster, among others (image by Eric Beato)|

-There are certainly more examples of theme parks which owe their existence to the railroad industry, as the two are somewhat intertwined, especially in their beginnings.
+There are hundreds more examples of theme parks which owe their existence to the railroad industry, as the two are somewhat intertwined, especially in their beginnings.
+For the Interurban, amusements and resorts both created traffic and improved property values, which largely was how the companies became profitable.
+For the long distance routes, the National Parks and the scenic beauty of the US also play an important role in keeping people moving, and tickets being purchased.
 Nowadays, the theme park industry is self-sustaining, and passenger trains are rarely used for transportation to them.
-However, Amtrak still offers National Park vacations, and many long-distance trains, such as the Empire Builder, stop near National Parks.
+That being said, Amtrak still offers National Park vacations, and many long-distance trains, such as the Empire Builder, stop near National Parks.